bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 And the last point is the point that we just said, the subgraph is not distinguishable.

 ## How subset sum analysis can fail?

-1. There are multiple subset sum solutions
-2. The analyst cannot find the subgraph
+(refer slide #14)

-3. There is an inter-particiapant (not-external) payment Okay, we talked about subset sum analysis.
+Okay, we talked about subset sum analysis.
 I'd also like to point out that subset sum analysis can fail in three ways, maybe.
-There are multiple subset sum solutions, We discussed this a little bit.
+There are multiple subset sum solutions, we discussed this a little bit.
 Sometimes, especially with larger transactions, not so much here, but with larger transactions, there might be multiple different subsets that add up to the same value on the other side.
 That's a brittle thing, and I think nothing much explained in great detail yesterday why it's brittle, we shouldn't rely on that, but it exists.
 The analyst cannot find the subgraph, that's the fantastic thing about this construct.